To help survivors of recent disasters donate to the Governor's Emergency Relief Fund

 ALABAMA

 The Alabama Emergency Management Agency (AEMA) is assessing the impact from Hurricane Helene for Alabama.
 Thank you for your interest in volunteering to assist those affected by state disasters.
 Assistance will be needed for years to come to fully recover from all types of disasters.
-The Governor’s Office of Volunteer Services is asking volunteers to never SELF-DEPLOY, as unexpectedly showing up to any of the communities that have been impacted by a disaster will create an additional burden for first responders.
+We are asking volunteers to never SELF-DEPLOY, as unexpectedly showing up to any of the communities that have been impacted by a disaster will create an additional burden for first responders.
+Connect with an existing voluntary organization before going to a disaster area.

 For information about donating or volunteering please visit the links below.